EconomyLens.com

 Related

-Investors had keenly awaited a September reading on US inflation, delayed by weeks because the government shut down over a budget impasse, for guidance on further Fed rate cuts.
+Investors had keenly awaited a September reading on US inflation, delayed by weeks because of the government shutdown over a budget impasse, for guidance on further Fed rate cuts.
 The core consumer price index increase, which strips out food and petrol prices, came in below expectations at 3.0 percent, the Labor Department said.
 Although above the Fed’s inflation target of two percent, the reading confirmed to traders that officials are more worried about a softening labour market — cementing expectations of another 25 basis point cut next week.

 “It is the jobs market that is becoming the more pressing issue for the Fed, with a clear chance that the ‘low hire, low fire’ economy becomes a ‘no hire, let’s fire’ story,” ING economists said in a research note.
 “We continue to look for a 25 basis point rate cut next week, with a further 25 basis point move in December and 50 basis points of cuts in early 2026,” they wrote.